The Long Version of The Serenity Prayer

 Forever and ever in the next.

-A final couplet that promises salvation.
-It is very much based on Christian thought and there may be those of us who do not think of our Higher Power in the same light as those who adhere to Christianity.
+This is a final couplet that promises salvation.
+It is very much based on Christian thought, and there may be those of us who do not think of our Higher Power in the same light as those who adhere to Christianity.
 Despite this, there is comfort in the idea of eternal, supreme joy.

 Conclusion

-The words of the full Serenity Prayer tie in remarkably well with the thoughts of the 12 steps of the A. A. program and is well worth including in a list of daily prayers.
-It provides for ideas that lead to finding the serenity of the mind we need.
-Let me say again that it is through courage and wisdom that we become serene.
+The words of the full Serenity Prayer tie in remarkably well with the thoughts of the 12 steps of the A. A. program and are well worth including in a list of daily prayers.
+It provides ideas for finding the serenity of the mind we need.
+Let me say again that we become serene through courage and wisdom.

-I sometimes think it should be called the acceptance prayer because of the emphasis on accepting that we need courage and wisdom too.
+I sometimes think it should be called the acceptance prayer because it emphasizes the need to accept that we also need courage and wisdom.

 Note: Except where specified all quotes are from the book Alcoholics Anonymous, also known as the Big Book.